 Research has shown that people work differently in a warm or cool environment.
 By making sure you are warm or cool enough, you can improve your success in learning and studying.

-You strongly prefer to learn and study in a cool environment.
-You feel uncomfortable in a warm environment.
-It can make you feel very tired and affect your ability to concentrate.
+You have a moderate preference for learning and studying in a cool environment.
+You often feel uncomfortable in a warm environment.
+It can make you feel tired and affect your ability to concentrate.